ibidem/mjolnir-cfs/+Docs/-02-Loading-Classes.md

 creating a top level class in your application you can replace and/or customize any class in the system.

-The only direct dependencies to the framework files are the interfaces which have been used with explicit namespaces to discourage bad patterns, and encourage consistency (more on this in the types section).
+The only direct dependencies to the library files are the interfaces which have been used with explicit namespaces to discourage bad patterns, and encourage consistency (more on this in the types section).